 A deliciously sweet fig chutney,

 which is perfect for slapping on your cheese and biscuits this Christmas.
 Not only is this recipe my go to chutney at Christmas but it’s also one of my favourite homemade gifts to give out to friends and family.
+And it also pairs up really well with my homemade fig jam.
 This year, whilst filling the kitchen with the alluring smells of caramelised onions and poached figs, I have made my chutney-producing-life a little easier with the use of…..rubber gloves!!

 I was recently contacted by the lovely people at Marigold (you know…..the bright yellow glove folk) who asked me to use some of their products in the making of one of my recipes.
 Now as Ben will tell you – cleaning up is always top of my to do list!
 Its not that I love cleaning particularly, but I do love my house to be clean.
 Its so satisfying, but it is a job that is never done and one that is probably made so much worse by me constantly messing up the kitchen.
 I may know my cleaning but I’m not so good at cleaning whilst mid-cook.
 Generally I cook and my kitchen turns into piles of dirty plates, pots, pans and a spattering of spilled ingredients and empty packages.